Thinking About Using Diatomaceous Earth for Bed Bugs?

 DE is a very fine dust.
 Once you put it on carpets, couches, and beds, every step and every movement can send invisible particles back into the air.
 Those particles can go straight into your nose, throat, and lungs.

 Breathing DE dust can irritate the respiratory tract, especially if you have asthma or allergies.
 Pets are even closer to the floor and spend more time lying where the dust settles, so they are breathing it too.
+You can vacuum, but you will almost never get it all back out.
+One stressful afternoon with a bag of DE can change the air in your home for weeks.

 “Food Grade” Does Not Mean “Safe to Breathe Everywhere”